mindsmiths/docs/docs/integrations/discord.md

 - on the bottom of site u will see url, open it in new window
 - select your server and click `authorize`

+## Why would you want to incorporate multiple bots?
+- TO DO
+- explain the purpose of using multiple bots, what are the benefits of using them
+- if there are any things a dev should be aware of when using multiple bots, mention them here
+- give an example of a use case
+- it would be great to provide a picture/screenshot of a communication, so it's easier to understand how this feature works

 ## Discord adapter supported functions
+Here
 - first import `com.mindsmiths.discordAdapter.DiscordAdapterAPI`
 -     public static SendDirectMessage sendDirectMessage(String text, String chatId)
 -     public static SendChannelMessage sendChannelMessage(String text, String channelId)